Surface states and finite size effects in triple-fold semimetals: Finite-size effects

 where $\tilde{\mathbf{k}}=O\mathbf{k}$.
 It is easy to verify that there is always a solution to the above equation for any choice of $\lambda_1$, $\lambda_2$, and $\lambda_3$.
 Therefore, we conclude that the gap cannot be opened at a single node of triple-fold semimetal via the mass term \eqref{MASS}.

 However, a gap can be opened by considering a system with degenerate bands and adding terms to the Hamiltonian that mix these bands.
-For pseudospin-1 semimetal with doubly degenerate bands defined by the Hamiltonian
+We consider a pseudospin-1 semimetal with doubly degenerate bands defined by the Hamiltonian